ogcjay/nexorats/apps/docs/guide/events.md

 }
 ```

 Discovery accepts both `event()` definitions and class exports.
-See [Classes](../classes/index.md).
+Full reference: [EventHandler](../classes/event-handler.md).

 ## Framework event bus

 Besides Discord events, Nexora has an internal `EventBus` with hooks, middleware, and priorities — used by plugins and platform features (for example `COMMAND_EXECUTED` after a slash command runs).
-See [@nexorajs/core](../packages/core.md).
+See [@nexora.ts/core](../packages/core.md).